Skip to main content

 Hello, [%key_id:1234%]

-And it's possible to use multiple references within the same string:
+You can even use multiple references within the same string:

 [%key_id:12%], [%key_id:34%]!